amplience/awesome-dynamic-content-extensions/contributing.md

 - **If you just created something, wait at least 14 days before submitting.** This is to give it some time to mature.
 - Extensions should come with some Documentation on how to get started and maybe an example Schema, Snippet and include required properties in order to work.
 - Use the following format: [package](link) - Description.
+- New categories or improvements to the existing categorization are welcome.
 - Additions should be added to the bottom of the relevant category.
 - Link to the GitHub repo, not npmjs.com or its website.
 - Keep descriptions short and simple, but descriptive.